Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Empirical study

 \subsection{Futures and stock volatility}

-This subsection examines the relationship between the pre-market volatility of E-Mini S\&P 500 futures and stock price volatility during the regular market session.
-The regular stock market opens from 9:30 a.m. to 4 p.m; however, E-Mini S\&P 500 futures trade from 6:00 p.m. to 5:00 p.m. of the following day.
-E-mini S\&P 500 futures are almost continuously traded even when stocks are not traded in regular exchanges, and the Hawkes volatility of E-Mini futures can be estimated using data from this period of non-regular market session.
-This study investigates how much the volatility of E-Mini S\&P 500 futures, observed before the market opening (non-regular trading time), has the explanatory power to stock market volatility after market opening.
+This subsection examines the relationship between the pre-market volatility of the E-Mini S\&P 500 futures market and stock price volatility during regular market sessions.
+The regular stock market opens from 9:30 a.m. to 4 p.m.
+However, E-Mini S\&P 500 futures trade from 6:00 p.m. to 5:00 p.m. of the following day.
+E-mini S\&P 500 futures are almost continuously traded, even when stocks are not traded on regular exchanges.
+The Hawkes volatility of E-Mini futures can be estimated using data from this period of non-regular market sessions.
+This study investigates how much explanatory power the volatility of E-Mini S\&P 500 futures, observed before the market opening (nonregular trading time), has for stock market volatility after the market opens.

-As in the previous subsection, let $\hat h^s_n(T_1)$ be the estimated intraday Hawkes volatility defined by Corollary~\ref{Cor:var} based on stock prices observed from the opening time, $t_n$, to $t_n + T_1$ of $n$-th day, where $t_n + T_1$ is a time between the open and close of the regular trading session.
-In addition, let $\hat h^f_n(T_2)$ be the estimated Hawkes volatility based on E-Mini S\&P 500 futures mid-price process from $t_n - T_2$ to the opening time $t_n$; that is, before the regular trading time where $T_2$ is set to be not to cross over the halting time of trades, 6:00 p.m.
-Then, we establish a linear model such that
+As in the previous subsection, let $\hat h^s_n(T_1)$ be the estimated intraday Hawkes volatility defined by Corollary~\ref{Cor:var} based on stock prices observed from the opening time, $t_n$, to $t_n + T_1$ of the $n$-th day, where $t_n + T_1$ is the time between openning and closing of a regular trading session.
+In addition, let $\hat h^f_n(T_2)$ be the estimated Hawkes volatility based on the E-Mini S\&P 500 futures mid-price process from $t_n - T_2$ to opening time $t_n$.
+This esitmation is performed prior to the regular stock trading period, ensuring that the interval from $t_n - T_2$ does not extend beyond the futures trading halt time of 6:00 p.m.
+We then establish a linear model such that

-which examines the relationship between the stock volatility $\hat h^s_n(T_1)$ after market opening and the futures volatility $\hat h^f_n(T_2)$ before the market opening.
-If there is more than one futures price data available on a specific date, the volatility of futures with closer expiration date is used.
+examining the relationship between stock volatility $\hat h^s_n(T_1)$ after market opening and futures volatility $\hat h^f_n(T_2)$ before market opening.
+If more than one futures price data point is available on a specific date, the volatility of futures with a closer expiration date is used.